alexhaydock/pinewall/README.md

 ## How do I build this?

-To build the Alpine image, seeded with the latest packages:
+To build the Alpine image, seeded with the latest packages (you will need `podman` installed):
 ```bash
 make x86
 ```